JJ Deveraux

-Jack "J.J."
-Deveraux Jr. is a fictional character from the original NBC soap opera, Days of Our Lives.
+JJ Deveraux is a fictional character from the original NBC soap opera, Days of Our Lives.
 Born onscreen in 2004, the character was portrayed by several child actors between 2004 and 2006.
 In 2013, Casey Moss joined the cast as a rapidly aged JJ.

 JJ is the son of supercouple Jack Deveraux and Jennifer Horton and younger brother of Abigail Deveraux.
 The character is a member of the original core family, the Horton family as well as the Johnson family.
 JJ shares a connection to several of the show's most popular characters and is considered a legacy character.
 JJ's first significant storyline launched in 2013 and focused on his rebellion following his father's death and his feud with his mother's new boyfriend, Dr. Daniel Jonas.

 In 2014, JJ's storyline shifts to him meeting Paige Larson (True O'Brien), JJ cheating on Paige with her mother, Eve Donovan, and Paige discovering their affair on her birthday in 2015.
 Further relationships have included Gabi Hernandez (Camila Banus) and Lani Price (Sal Stowers).
 In 2019, he began experiencing a romantic connection with Haley Chen (Thia Megia).

 Moss' performance has been met with critical acclaim, having garnered him a Daytime Emmy Award nomination for Outstanding Younger Actor in a Drama Series in 2018.

 Casting

 Though he is born on September 3, 2004, the role was originated by Tyler Lake on November 12, 2004.
 Lake last appeared on December 20, 2004.
 Siblings Jake and Nick Ravo debuted on April 25, 2005, and last appeared in October of that year.
 Jacob and Micah Reeves stepped into the role in December 2005 and last appeared on September 21, 2006.
 Casey Moss first auditioned for the role in October 2012, and screen tested with Melissa Reeves, who plays Jennifer Horton, in November.
 Moss began taping in January 2013.
 In March 2013, Moss was spotted in a cast photo published by The News Tribune next to Reeves.
 Immediately fans began speculating who he could be with some assuming Moss was the new JJ.
 Fan speculation went into overdrive when another new cast member, Jen Lilley tweeted about Moss joining the cast and told fans to follow the actor on Twitter.
 NBC eventually confirmed that Moss had been cast as JJ.
 Moss first appeared on May 7, 2013.
 In January 2020, it was announced that Moss would exit the role, with his last appearance being on February 18.
 In August of the same year, it was announced he would reprise the role; he returned on November 5, and departed on November 27.

+Moss briefly returned as JJ from June 29 to July 18, 2022 for the funeral of JJ's sister, Abigail Deveraux.

+In June 2024, it was reported that Moss would be reprising the role; Moss made his return on October 17, 2024.